-How to Clean Car Battery Corrosion?
-Here Are 3 Simple Steps for You
+How to Clean Car Battery Corrosion: 3 Simple Steps to Follow

 What is Car Battery Corrosion?

-Corrosion looks like a crusty, ashy substance that forms around the battery ports.
-It is created because of the chemical reaction that goes in the terminals and battery cable ends.
-Corroded ends won’t be able to supply power to the tools they have been connected.
+Corrosion is a problem with all types of car battery.
+Car battery corrosion looks like a crusty, ashy substance that forms around the battery ports.
+This type of corrosion is created because of the chemical reaction that goes in the terminals and battery cable ends.

 What Causes Battery Corrosion?

-Whether your battery is the flooded kind or the sealed, overcharging the battery can push the electrolyte out of the vents or cracks, thus causes corrosions.
+If battery corrosion is present on the positive battery terminal, this is a symptom of overcharging.
+If your battery is either the flooded or sealed type, overcharging the battery can push the electrolyte out of the vents or cracks, thus causing corrosion.

-Filling too much battery water into a battery is another reason making corrosion on battery terminal.
-And you know battery terminal are made of metals which can be corroded.
-Therefore, if you fill to much battery water into your battery, the excess water will comes out of the vents then corrode your battery terminals.
+Filling too much battery water into a battery is another reason for corrosion on battery terminals.
+And you know battery terminals are made of metals which can be corroded.
+Therefore, if you fill too much battery water into your battery, the excess water will come out of the vents then corrode your battery terminals.

 One of reason causing battery terminal corrosion is electrolyte leakage.
 If a battery is not well-maintained, the electrolyte will leak out and accumulate on the battery terminals, causing corrosion.

 If your battery is over 5 years olds, of course, you will see corrosion on it.
-So in this case, don’t hesitate to replace the expired battery by a new one.
+So in this case, don’t hesitate to replace the expired battery with a new one.

 You can learn how to clean corrosion off car battery by using both household items and professional-grade supplies.
 Here, we will show you how to handle with battery corrosion by both methods in 3 steps.